Price T Rowe Associates Inc. MD Sells 81,979 Shares of Lydall, Inc. (NYSE:LDL)

-Price T Rowe Associates Inc. MD trimmed its holdings in shares of Lydall, Inc. (NYSE:LDL) by 13.6% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 520,001 shares of the auto parts company’s stock after selling 81,979 shares during the quarter.
-Price T Rowe Associates Inc. MD’s holdings in Lydall were worth $17,545,000 at the end of the most recent reporting period.
+Price T Rowe Associates Inc. MD reduced its position in Lydall, Inc. (NYSE:LDL) by 13.6% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 520,001 shares of the auto parts company’s stock after selling 81,979 shares during the quarter.
+Price T Rowe Associates Inc. MD’s holdings in Lydall were worth $17,545,000 as of its most recent SEC filing.

-Several other large investors have also added to or reduced their stakes in the company.
-BlackRock Inc. lifted its position in shares of Lydall by 4.6% during the first quarter.
-BlackRock Inc. now owns 2,706,031 shares of the auto parts company’s stock worth $91,303,000 after purchasing an additional 117,884 shares during the last quarter.
-Royce & Associates LP lifted its position in shares of Lydall by 13.8% during the first quarter.
-Royce & Associates LP now owns 801,107 shares of the auto parts company’s stock worth $27,029,000 after purchasing an additional 96,843 shares during the last quarter.
-Systematic Financial Management LP lifted its position in shares of Lydall by 5.8% during the first quarter.
-Systematic Financial Management LP now owns 466,577 shares of the auto parts company’s stock worth $15,742,000 after purchasing an additional 25,742 shares during the last quarter.
-Ameriprise Financial Inc. raised its holdings in shares of Lydall by 1.0% in the first quarter.
-Ameriprise Financial Inc. now owns 452,686 shares of the auto parts company’s stock valued at $15,273,000 after acquiring an additional 4,650 shares in the last quarter.
-Finally, Geode Capital Management LLC raised its holdings in shares of Lydall by 10.2% in the first quarter.
-Geode Capital Management LLC now owns 294,674 shares of the auto parts company’s stock valued at $9,942,000 after acquiring an additional 27,331 shares in the last quarter.
-Institutional investors and hedge funds own 89.77% of the company’s stock.
+Several other hedge funds have also recently added to or reduced their stakes in the stock.
+Castle Rock Wealth Management LLC raised its holdings in shares of Lydall by 4.4% in the first quarter.
+Castle Rock Wealth Management LLC now owns 11,758 shares of the auto parts company’s stock valued at $383,000 after acquiring an additional 500 shares in the last quarter.
+Dorsey Wright & Associates raised its holdings in shares of Lydall by 135.0% in the first quarter.
+Dorsey Wright & Associates now owns 940 shares of the auto parts company’s stock valued at $32,000 after acquiring an additional 540 shares in the last quarter.
+The PNC Financial Services Group Inc. grew its stake in Lydall by 7.8% in the first quarter.
+The PNC Financial Services Group Inc. now owns 8,601 shares of the auto parts company’s stock valued at $290,000 after purchasing an additional 625 shares during the last quarter.
+Principal Financial Group Inc. grew its stake in Lydall by 0.6% in the first quarter.
+Principal Financial Group Inc. now owns 116,617 shares of the auto parts company’s stock valued at $3,935,000 after purchasing an additional 728 shares during the last quarter.
+Finally, Captrust Financial Advisors grew its stake in Lydall by 5,630.0% in the first quarter.
+Captrust Financial Advisors now owns 1,719 shares of the auto parts company’s stock valued at $58,000 after purchasing an additional 1,689 shares during the last quarter.
+Hedge funds and other institutional investors own 89.77% of the company’s stock.

-Separately, TheStreet upgraded Lydall from a “d+” rating to a “c” rating in a report on Wednesday, May 5th.
+Separately, TheStreet upgraded Lydall from a “d+” rating to a “c” rating in a research note on Wednesday, May 5th.

+Lydall (NYSE:LDL) last issued its quarterly earnings results on Tuesday, April 27th.
+The auto parts company reported $0.35 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.19 by $0.16.
+Lydall had a positive return on equity of 0.96% and a negative net margin of 1.54%.
+The business had revenue of $227.10 million for the quarter.

 Lydall Company Profile